Data Privacy

 4. Enforcement Rule

-Whether you’re a startup or an established organization, here are the essential steps your company must take:
+Whether you’re a startup or an established organization, here are the essential steps your company must take—a comprehensive compliance checklist for healthcare vendors:

 1. Conduct a Comprehensive Risk Assessment